conan-io/docs/reference/commands/consumer/config.rst

 The ``config install`` is intended to share the Conan client configuration.
 For example, in a company or organization, is important to have common ``settings.yml``, ``profiles``, etc.

-It can get its configuration files from a local or remote zip file, or a local directory.
+It can get its configuration files from a local or remote zip file, from a local directory or from a git repository.
 It then installs the files in the local Conan configuration.

 The configuration may contain all or a subset of the allowed configuration files.
 Only the files that are present will be replaced.
 The only exception is the **conan.conf** file for which only the variables declared will be installed,